raspberrypi/documentation/installation/installing-images/mac.md

 # Installing operating system images on Mac OS

-On Mac OS you can use the command line `dd` tool to write the image to your SD card.
+[Etcher](README.md) is typically the easiest option for most users to write images to SD cards, and you should start with that if you're not sure.
+If you want more advanced options on Mac OS though you can use the built-in graphical and command-line tools below.

+Please note that the use of the `dd` tool can overwrite any partition of your machine.
+If you specify the wrong device in the instructions below, you could delete your primary Mac OS partition.
+Please be careful.

 ## (Mostly) graphical interface